freenas/freenas-docs/userguide/jails.rst

     that match the user and group names used by the application in the jail.

 #.
-Decide if the jail has access to existing data or if
+Decide whether the jail will be given access to existing data or
-    a new area of storage is set aside for the jail to use.
+    a new storage area will be allocated.

 #.
 If the jail accesses existing data, edit the permissions of
     the pool or dataset so the user and group accounts have the